-• Department of Sanitary and Phitosanitary Affairs (DASF)
+• Department of Sanitary and Phytosanitary Affairs (DASF)

-DASF supports all government commitments on international negotiations regarding sanitary and phitosanitary issues.
+DASF supports all government commitments on international negotiations regarding sanitary and phytosanitary issues.

-I.II.
-Ministry of Health (MS)
+Section I.II Ministry of Health (MS)

 The Ministry of Health's (MS) regulatory activities are enforced by an agency called National Agency of Sanitary Surveillance (ANVISA).
 Within the structure of the federal public administration, ANVISA is considered an autonomous agency.
 ANVISA was created to function as the scientific regulatory agency responsible for the safety of all foods under its authority (mainly processed products).
-The agency is also responsible for overseeing the production and registration of drugs, food additives, medical devices, tobacco and tobacco products.
+The agency is also responsible for overseeing the production and registration of drugs, foods, food additives, proceeding aids, packaging, medical devices, tobacco and tobacco products.

 ANVISA's primary function is to protect the public (i.e., human health) by assessing food standards, safety, and contaminants.
-In addition, the agency is responsible for the compliance and registration of any food processing facility established in, or exporting to, Brazil.
+In addition, the agency is responsible for the compliance and registration of any food processing facility established in Brazil.
 Within ANVISA the regulation, inspection and clearance of food products is coordinated by the following branches: